 If your code needs to depend on the platform there are certain defines which can used in C or C++.
-On all Windows builds (even 64-bit ones) 'WIN32' will be defined: on 64-bit Windows builds also 'WIN64'.
-For Windows on ARM, test for 'M_ARM64' or both 'WIN32' and 'aarch64'.
-On macOS 'APPLE' is defined22; for an 'Apple Silicon' platform, test for both 'APPLE' and 'arm64'.
+On all Windows builds (even 64-bit ones) '\WIN32' will be defined: on 64-bit Windows builds also '\WIN64'.
+For Windows on ARM, test for '\M\ARM64' or both '\WIN32' and '\\aarch64\\'.
+On macOS '\\APPLE\\' is defined; for an 'Apple Silicon' platform, test for both '\\APPLE\\' and '\\arm64\\'.

-The default rules can be tweaked by setting macros23 in a file src/Makevars (see Section 1.2.1 [Using Makevars], page 25).
+The default rules can be tweaked by setting macros in a file src/Makevars (see Section 1.2.1 [Using Makevars], page 25).
 Note that this mechanism should be general enough to eliminate the need for a package-specific src/Makefile.
 If such a file is to be distributed, considerable care is needed to make it general enough to work on all R platforms.
-If it has any targets at all, it should have an appropriate first target named 'all' and a (possibly empty) target 'clean' which removes all files generated by running make (to be used by 'R CMD INSTALL --clean' and 'R CMD INSTALL --clean' and 'R CMD INSTALL --clean'.
+If it has any targets at all, it should have an appropriate first target named 'all' and a (possibly empty) target 'clean' which removes all files generated by running make (to be used by 'R CMD INSTALL --clean' and 'R CMD INSTALL --preclean').
 There are platform-specific file names on Windows: src/Makevars.win takes precedence over src/Makevars and src/Makefile.win must be used.
-Since R 4.2.0, src/Makevars.ucrt takes precedence over src/Makevars.ucrt and src/Makefile.ucrt takes precedence over src/Makefile.win. src/Makevars.ucrt and src/Makefile.ucrt will be ignored by earlier versions of R, and hence can be used to provide content specific to UCRT or Rtools42 and newer, but the support for .ucrt files may be removed in the future when building packages from source on the older versions of R will no longer be needed, and hence the files may be renamed back to .win.
+Since R 4.2.0, src/Makevars.ucrt takes precedence over src/Makevars.win and src/Makefile.ucrt takes precedence over src/Makevars.ucrt and src/Makefile.ucrt will be ignored by earlier versions of R, and hence can be used to provide content specific to UCRT or Rtools42 and newer, but the support for .ucrt files may be removed in the future when building packages from source on the older versions of R will no longer be needed, and hence the files may be renamed back to .win.
 Some make programs require makefiles to have a complete final line, including a newline.

 A few packages use the src directory for purposes other than making a shared object (e.g. to create executables).
 Such packages should have files src/Makefile and src/Makefile.win or src/Makefile.ucrt (unless intended for only Unix-alikes or only Windows).
-Note that on Unix such makefiles are included after $R_HOME/etc/R_ARCH/Makeconf$ so all the usual R macros and make rules are available - for example C compilation will by default use the C compiler and flags with which R was configured.
+Note that on Unix such makefiles are included after R\HOME/etc/R\ARCH/Makeconf so all the usual R macros and make rules are available - for example C compilation will by default use the C compiler and flags with which R was configured.
 This also applies on Windows as from R 4.3.0: packages intended to be used with earlier versions should include that file themselves.